 Was the first Father’s Day celebrated in Spokane, Washington?

 Yes, the first Father’s Day was celebrated in Spokane, Washington.

 Spokane is the second largest city in Washington state, behind Seattle, and it’s sunnier, too.

-Spokane is home to many large events and historical landmarks, including the childhood home of late actor and Christmas crooner Bing Crosby, the annual Bloomsday run, and the world’s largest three-on-three basketball tournament called Hoopfest.
-The city also hosted the 1974 World’s Fair.
+The city is home to many large events and historical landmarks, including the childhood home of late actor and Christmas crooner Bing Crosby, the annual Bloomsday run, and the world’s largest three-on-three basketball tournament called Hoopfest.
+Spokane also hosted the 1974 World’s Fair.

 But what some people may not know is that Spokane is also the birthplace of Father’s Day, according to the city and other sources.